-Customer Service Consultant email:businesscustomerswp@agl.com.au ph 1300 793 477
+Customer Service Consultant email: businesscustomerswp@agl.com.au ph 1300 793 477 1300 793 477

-Please use the link for further tariff and contract information SRP Website
+For further tariff and contract information, see: SRP

 Any school not supplied under the relevant Whole of Victorian Government contract should contact Mr Brett Duff on email: duff.brett.a@edumail.vic.gov.au, to arrange transition to the appropriate Whole of Victorian Government retailer.
 All other queries can be directed to the retailer.